Last Updated on March 26, 2025

 Biodegradable

-Discussing whether a product and its packaging are biodegradable can be an important aspect of its eco-friendliness.
+Discussing whether a product and its packaging are biodegradable can be an important aspect of their eco-friendliness.
 Biodegradable materials break down naturally and reduce waste, complementing the eco-friendly narrative.

 Sustainable Sourcing